 - THERE IS ONLY ONE TYPE OF SEIZURE

 YOU'VE DONE IT, YOU'VE COMPLETED YOUR DEGREE!
-It's been a long journey but you made it here on this special day and now we must wave goodbye to you as you embark on the journey of life....we're so proud of you.
+It's been a long journey but you made it here on this special day and now we must wave goodbye to you....we're so proud of you.
 BUT WAIT, you need to Graduate!!!!
+Go and visit our 'Happy Graduation' page to download a copy of your degree and share with your friends!